mattermost-community/mattermost-plugin-solar-lottery/demo.md

 ## Intro

-- Solar Lottery is a team rotation scheduler, nspired by PagerDuty (and Amazon.com pager tool before that).
+- Solar Lottery is a team rotation scheduler, inspired by PagerDuty (and Amazon.com pager tool before that).
 - Name inspired by https://en.wikipedia.org/wiki/Solar_Lottery
 - The main motivation to develop it was to automate the Sustaining Engineering Team (SET) schedulng.
-- Not a traditional queue, scheduling is based on (age-exponential) probabilities.
+- Not a traditional queue, scheduling is based on probabilities, exponentially increasing since last serve time.
-- Basic support for qualifications and needs, and constraints on them
+- Features (basic):
+    - Users have skills, rotations have needs, match and constrain.
+    - Grace periods after serving shifts.
+    - User "unavailable" events.
+    - Complete manual control over shifts, or "Autopilot"

 ### Use cases

 - Automate existing:
     - R&D ice breakers.
     - OKR status review.